TheCrashed/glfw3/README.md

 glfwTerminate()
 ```

-## Included
+### Included
-libglfw.py
+`libglfw.py`
     An automatically generated wrapper for glfw3.h

-glfw.py
+`glfw.py`
-	An abstraction layer above libglfw.py, so you don't need to muck about with ctypes.
+	An abstraction layer above libglfw.py, so you don't need to muck around with ctypes.